cosmos/cosmos-sdk/docs/sdk/clients.md

 gaiacli show -m K key1 key2...keyK
 ```

-`K` is the minimum number of private keys that must have signed the transactions that carry the generated public key.
+`K` is the minimum weight, e.g. minimum number of private keys that must have signed the transactions that carry the generated public key.

 ### Account